Beyond the Manifesto.

 Abolish Prisons for Children and Young People

 Prison doesn’t work for children and young people.
 It is a failed institution.
-What we have to do is the exact opposite: find ways that work and are successful in helping children to feel part of society.
+What we have to do is the exact opposite: find approaches that work and are successful in helping children to feel part of society.

 -